 REL 314 Tourism Principles (A).
 Corequisite: REL 302.
 Covers principles affecting tourism: the scope and magnitude of tourist attractions, services, facilities, transportation, accommodations, and the tourist.
 Examines travel motivations; demand for destinations; economic, socio-cultural and ecological impact; tourism planning; and tourism marketing.
 3 Cr.
-3 Cr.
 Spring.

 REL 315 International Tourism (A,I).
 Examines the international tourism environment.
 Covers tourism growth and development and its costs and benefits as an international, economic, social, cultural, political, and environmental phenomenon.
 Covers trends in international tourism through the exploration of literature relating to international tourism destinations and looks at the role of various constituents in promoting international tourism.
 3 Cr.
 Every Semester.

 REL 320 Leisure Education in Therapeutic Recreation (A).
-Corequisite: REL 305.
 Provides an introduction to leisure education and its use in clinical and community settings.
 Covers concepts, theories, and practical issues relating to leisure education, including various models, assessment tools, intervention, leisure education programming techniques, and facilitation of leisure education groups.
 Examines diverse settings for leisure education services.
 Gives students the opportunity for practical experience that will build on course content.
 Requires field experience.
 3 Cr.
 Fall.

 REL 395 Sustainability in Recreation (A).
 Focuses on the context of sustainable development and balancing the needs of ecosystems, culture and heritage in the recreation and tourism industry for host communities and visitors.
 Introduces students to the history, concepts, principles, marketing, planning and management of sustainable recreation and tourism.
 Explores contemporary industry trends and looks for ways to make tourism sustainable in environmental, economic, social and cultural terms.
 3 Cr.

 REL 402 Current Trends and Issues in Recreation (A,Y).
-Prerequisites: REL 302.
+(Prerequisites REL 302 and pre/corequisite PRO401).
 This course identifies and analyzes current trends and issues in the recreation profession.
 Students are expected to develop critical thinking skills through case studies, news reports and debates.
-3 cr.
 3 Cr.
 Every Semester.

 REL 403 Internship (B). $21 Course fee required: Prerequisites: PRO401 and senior status.
 Provides a directed practicum in an approved leisure service organization.
 Also provides practical experience in a setting compatible with the student's chosen recreation option with evaluation reports by the practicum agency.
 12 Cr.
 Every Semester.